papadoc007/RedFlow/README.md

 - **File discovery and downloading from web and FTP services**
 - **Recursive directory scanning**
 - **Integration with searchsploit for finding vulnerabilities and exploits**
+- **GPT-powered Exploit Advisor for intelligent vulnerability assessment**
 - Wordlist and attack method selection via simple CLI or GUI
 - Analysis of each tool's output
 - Context-aware help for understanding outputs and common error messages
 - Default path detection for wordlists/tools/scripts in Kali Linux
-- GPT integration for advanced analysis and recommendations

 ---